SilverGull/react-app/README.md

-# Getting Started with JBReact App
+# Getting Started with the new awesome JB React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).